Parsa-Rajabi/CPSC-344/docs/project/milestone-2.md

 Keep this section concise.
 Detailed instruments, scripts, questionnaires, or observation sheets should go in the appendix.

-If you changed your protocol because of feedback, piloting, feasibility, or access issues, summarize that change briefly here or refer back to your **Changes Since Milestone 1** section.
+If you changed your protocol because of feedback, piloting, feasibility, or access issues, summarize that change briefly here or refer back to your **Design Decision Log**.

 ## Section 3: Results